robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Step 0: Switch to Linux containers
 ----------------------------------

 1. Running on Windows?
 Right-click on the docker system tray icon, and choose "Switch to Linux Containers".
-If it says "Switch to Windows containers" you don't need to do anything, you're already there.
+If it says "Switch to Windows containers", you don't need to do anything; you're already there.
+If you unchecked "Windows containers" as you installed Docker Desktop, you don't have this option, and you're already on Linux containers.

 Step 1: Create the app